HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: The HJCD-IK Algorithm

 \section{The HJCD-IK Algorithm}

-In this section we present HJCD-IK (\cref{fig:design}, \cref{alg:hjcd}), a GPU-accelerated, sampling-based hybrid solver that couples an orientation-aware greedy coordinate-descent (PO-CCD) initializer with a parallel Jacobian-based polishing stage (PJ-IK).
+In this section we present HJCD-IK (\cref{fig:design}, \cref{alg:hjcd}), a GPU-accelerated, sampling-based hybrid solver that couples an orientation-aware greedy coordinate-descent (PO-CCD) initializer with a parallel Jacobian-based polishing stage (PJ-IK), and leverages recent advances in GPU-accelerated collision detection~\cite{huang2026prrtc} to ensure that the returned solution is feasible.
 We present the full algorithm in~\cref{alg:hjcd} and detail its sub-components in later sections and algorithms.

 At the highest level, the first stage evaluates hundreds to low-thousands of orientation-aware CCD seeds in parallel (\cref{sec:design:po-ccd}) and returns $M$ seeds (\cref{alg:hjcd} Line 1).
-These are collected and ranked by their residuals, of which the top $K$ candidates are then duplicated with small perturbations to reduce the risk of converging to local minima, producing a batch of $B$ seeds (\cref{alg:hjcd} Lines 3-8).
-These are further refined by a batched Jacobian solver (\cref{sec:design:pjik}) to return the final optimal $\boldsymbol{\theta}^*$ (\cref{alg:hjcd} Line 9).
+These are collected and ranked by their residuals, of which the top $K$ candidates are then duplicated with small perturbations to reduce the risk of converging to local minima, producing a batch of $B$ seeds (\cref{alg:hjcd} Lines 3-7).
+These are further refined by a batched Jacobian solver (\cref{sec:design:pjik}) in stage 2 to return an optimized batch of $B^*$ configurations (\cref{alg:hjcd} Line 8).
+These are then filtered for collision avoidance (\cref{alg:hjcd} Line 9) to produce the batch $CF$, and then scored, returning the final optimized configuration $\boldsymbol{\theta}^*$ (\cref{alg:hjcd} Line 10) in stage 3.

 We note that alone, orientation-aware CCD cannot converge quickly to high-precision solutions, and batched Jacobian solvers are prone to getting trapped in spurious local minima.
-However, when combined, orientation-aware CCD generates a diverse set of coarse solutions from many randomized initializations, providing excellent seeds for the Jacobian-based polishing stage.
+However, when combined, orientation-aware CCD generates a diverse set of coarse solutions from many randomized initializations, providing excellent seeds for the Jacobian-based polishing stage, which can then be filtered for collision avoidance.
+This design enables fast high-quality batch generation and fast post-hoc feasibility checks.
 We also note that HJCD-IK is explicitly co-designed for GPUs, with kernels that exploit block-, warp-, and thread-level parallelism to maximize throughput while minimizing synchronization.
 This algorithm-hardware-software co-design approach enables real-time performance and, as shown in~\cref{sec:results}, produces IK solutions that are both faster and more accurate than state-of-the-art alternatives.